SharifKhalid/product-analysis-website/README.md

 This is the link of the website [Your Favourite Camera](https://stupendous-phoenix-9340fb.netlify.app).

+* Create a website for product.
+* Customer Reviews.
+* Add Price Chart.
-* Customer Reviews Price Chart Create blogs component to answer questions.
+* Create blogs component to answer questions.